Love, Obligation, and the Limits of Care

 February’s cultural focus on romantic endurance contrasts sharply with hospice’s lived reality.
 At the end of life, love is not proven through doing everything.

-Through the courage to stop when continuing causes harm.
+It is proven through discernment, honesty, restraint, and the courage to stop when continuing causes harm.

 Summary (3–2–1)